AlinChindea/bank-app/README.md

 ## About Bank App
-A simple Laravel 10+ bank app, featuring a JSON-based REST API in the back-end that's consumed by a JavaScript front-end.
+A basic Laravel 10+ app, featuring a JSON-based REST API in the back-end that's consumed by a JavaScript (Vuejs v3) front-end.

 ## Requirements
 The following tools are required in order to start the installation: